Taenerys/BookHub/README.md

 ## Challenges we ran into 🥺

+- One major problem that we have is time: a lot of our team members have many commitments outside of the fellowship, therefore finding time to sync up was difficult for all of us.
+- AWS instance often hanging very slowly, causing us having to debug in a lot of ways: rebooting the AWS instance, checking top, changing the instance type from t2.micro to t2.small
+- While collaborating together and working in parallel, there were often git conflicts which were difficult to merge.
+- All of us are not masters at front end development, so we ran into quite a lot of issues with CSS.

 ## Accomplishments that we're proud of 🥰

+- Despite the time commitment issues, we were able to create a final deliverable at the end and learnt a lot in the process.
+- We built a project from scratch, starting from coming up with an idea, designing, executing things until we were able to deploy it and employed testing, CI/CD and monitoring tools in a span of three weeks.
+- We have a great teamwork - unexpected things happen, but no one is blamed and we keep moving forward and working together to find a solution.
+- We built off of the feedbacks we received from our Pod Leader and our Pod mates for the past weeks.
+We demonstrated great Git best practices throughout the process (Project Board, Issues, Pull Requests, README.md, Code Review, etc.)
+- Resolved a lot of git merge conflicts!
+- We made a great README.md that we are very proud of!

 ## What we learned 💡

+- Learnt more ways of using Flask for a full-fledged project.
+- Acting as a Project Manager: deciding the direction of the project, assigning tasks, holding meetings, taking notes, being encouraging, etc.
+- Using Production Engineering skills we learnt in the MLH's PE Fellowship in a real world project from start to finish.
+- Debugging on Linux, especially on an AWS EC2 instance.
+- Good GitHub practices.
+- Good collaboration between teammates.
+- Never afraid to ask questions / for help.

 ## What's next for Book Hub 🤫